 Department of Social Work

-The mission of the Department of Social Work is to prepare ethical and culturally competent generalist and advanced generalist social work professionals who provide pragmatic leadership in implementing prevention and intervention services to diverse client systems and who advocate for social and economic justice in practice, policy, and research in a global society.
+The mission of the Department of Social Work is to prepare culturally competent generalist and advanced generalist level social work practitioners who are guided by professional values, ethics, and evidence-based practice towards a purpose to enhance the quality of life for individuals, families, groups, organizations and communities.
+They provide service and leadership by implementing prevention and intervention services to diverse client systems and they advocate for social and economic justice in practice, policy, and research in a global society.

 The Department of Social Work provides the profession with social workers who fully comprehend and have internalized social work’s core values, including, but not limited to, service, social justice, dignity, and ethics, and who are capable of employing the latest evidence-based research findings to intervene with and on behalf of individuals, families, groups, communities, and organizations.
 The Department prepares competent practitioners who have the knowledge, skills, and values to assume leadership roles on the micro, mezzo, and macro levels.
 These leaders develop and improve services to clients and advocate for policies and programs that enhance the quality of life for all people, locally, nationally and globally.